Temporary Filter Distribution for Identified Lead Service Lines as Part of Lead Service Line Replacement Program

 In accordance with the U.S. Environmental Protection Agency’s (EPA) Lead and Copper Rule Improvements (LCRI), West Virginia American Water is replacing lead service lines throughout the state and is canvassing over 86,000 service lines of unknown materials within its Kanawha Valley Regional Water System, serving Charleston, West Virginia and surrounding areas.

-West Virginia American Water distributed water pitchers and a 6-month supply of filters to all members of the community who have found lead service lines in or around their homes.
-American Water utilized a work and asset management system to track filter distribution.
+As part of the lead service line replacement program, West Virginia American Water distributed water pitchers and a 6-month supply of filters to all members of the community where the company had identified lead service lines.
+American Water is utilizing a work and asset management system to track filter distribution.
 This system efficiently tracks all correspondence related to filters and provides features for designating properties as multi-unit, as well as recording distribution dates and lead service line replacement timelines.
-Under the initiative, schools and licensed child care centers are highly prioritized because of the elevated health risks of lead exposure to children.
+The initative prioritizes schools and licensed childcare centers.

-In addition to the comprehensive filter distribution program, West Virginia American Water launched a robust education campaign to notify residents of lead service line replacement and the importance of filter use.
+In addition to the comprehensive filter distribution program, West Virginia American Water launched a robust education campaign to notify residents of lead service line replacement, approximate replacement timelines and the importance of filter use until those line have been fully replaced.

 Project Timeline

-West Virginia American Water will replace lead and galvanized service lines as they are discovered from 2024 to 2026.
-Between 2027 and 2037, they will implement an annual goal of replacing 10% of additional lead and GRR lines, until all lines are replaced.
+West Virginia American Water continues to replace lead and galvanized service lines through 2026.
+Starting in 2027 they will implement an annual goal of replacing 10% of remaining lead and GRR lines, until all lines are replaced by 2037.

 Best Practices